damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

       - target/*.jar
 ```

-As previously said, the `maven-test-jdk-7` job run in parallel with the `maven-build`.
+As previously said, the `maven-test-jdk-7` job runs in parallel with the `maven-build`.
 Hence, it does not have an impact on the pipeline execution time.

 The [`script`](https://docs.gitlab.com/ce/ci/yaml/#script) is a shell command to be executed by the GitLab Runner.
 The `mvn package -B` triggers a non-interactive Maven build up to the `package` phase.
 This phase is specific to the [Maven build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) and it includes also the `validate`, `compile` and `test` phases.
 That means that our Maven project will be validated, compiled and (unit) tested as well.
 Tests are to be included in the `src/test/java` folder.
 In our specific case, Spring Initializr has already created a unit test which verifies that the application context loads without errors.
 We are free to add as many unit tests as we like.
 Finally, the `package` phase creates the executable JAR.